 PERU CLASSIC ESPRESSO

-Subscribe & Save 10%
+Subscribe & Save 10% with free delivery

 PROFILE AND PARTNERSHIP

-This coffee has very much become a firm favourite with our customers since it first landed in our roastery in 2019.
 Long-term, direct relationships are really important to us as they provide the stability for producers, particularly during these challenging times.
-We’ve been working directly with Marjorie from Cooperativa De Servicios Multiples Juan Marco El Palto for over three years now.
+We’ve been working directly with Marita from Cooperativa De Servicios Multiples Juan Marco El Palto for over three years now.

 This cooperative is certified organic, and we have contributed to planting trees in Peru not far from where we source this coffee from.
 A smooth and chocolatey espresso roast with just a hint of blackberry in the finish, our Peru Classic Espresso sits between our Brazil and Americas on roast level - a modern twist on the classic espresso taste.

-We think all of our coffees taste great no matter how you prepare them, but here are our favourite brew methods for this coffee:
+We think all of our coffees taste great no matter how you prepare them.
+Check out our Brew Guides for suggested recipes, top tips, and more.

 JUMARP